The Volkswagen ID.4: Introduction

 The base model has an MSRP of $39,995 before getting local, state and federal rebates and tax credits for owning an electric car.
 Plus, it has many of the elements that families will be looking for in an electric car as an everyday driver, namely plenty of space, the latest safety and infotainment technology, and a range of 250 miles between charges.

-Performance, Technology and Comfort
+The ID.4: Performance, Technology and Comfort

 As of this writing, the ID.4 available for testing is the single motor version which makes 201 horsepower and is rear wheel drive only.
 A dual motor, all-wheel drive version is coming that will add 101 more horses to the front for faster zero to 60 mph times.
-The single motor ID.4 goes from zero to 60 mph in just over 7 seconds.
+The single motor goes from zero to 60 mph in just over 7 seconds.
 Not that speed and race-like handling is a necessity for a family car, but VW does give a nod to its GTI heritage in that the ID.4 is both nimble and maneuverable, with tight steering and GTI-like playful prowess for an EV.
 It is currently the best-handling electric car in the compact crossover class.
 The car’s 33.6-foot turning circle is even less than the Chevy Bolt’s.

-The ID.4 exhibits the pride in German engineering that VW is so famous for.
+This model exhibits the pride in German engineering that VW is so famous for.
 The fit and finish is exceptional and the sleek coefficient of drag of 0.28 matches the higher priced Audi e-tron.
 Inside, the look is clean, sparse and sort of futuristic.
 Every ID.4 comes with keyless access and the car is powered up by a simple press of the brake pedal.

 There’s plenty of room in the back and the rear seats fold down to offer 64.2 cubic feet of cargo space.
 The ID.4 comes with Volkswagen’s IQ.Drive advanced driver assistance technology featuring hands-on semi-autonomous capability.
 An intuitive 12-inch touchscreen and light bar called ID.Light runs across the dashboard using glowing visual and acoustic cues to telegraph incoming calls, brake warnings, charge status and more.
 It is a truly smart, smart car.
 Creature comforts include heated front seats and a heated steering wheel.